Federal Legislation: The Farm Bill

 • Elevate and enforce more stringent protocols pertaining to workers' rights and safety to ensure equitable compensation and safe working conditions.

-• Increase funding for and reduce or eliminate match requirement for USDA grant programs, including Gus Schumacher Nutrition Incentive Program (GusNIP), Local Agriculture Market Program (LAMP), and Community Food Projects (CFP) to ensure that smaller community-based organizations can access funds to reach underserved populations.
+• Increase funding for and reduce or eliminate match requirements for USDA grant programs, including Gus Schumacher Nutrition Incentive Program (GusNIP), Local Agriculture Market Program (LAMP), and Community Food Projects (CFP) to ensure that smaller community-based organizations can access funds to reach underserved populations.

 • Eliminate the income attestation requirement for individuals to receive TEFAP foods to increase dignity and access and to reduce the administrative burden on distribution sites.